 Getting a TEFL course is not so much the course as it is the certificate.
 You need that ‘golden certificate’ to be hired by most online ESL companies.
 So don’t overthink it all, just make sure the certificate comes from an internationally accredited company and has good reviews.

 Don’t break your bank account to buy this course.
 There is no real need to go into major debt and drop hundreds of dollars on this.
 Yes, there are companies out there that have MUCH better courses and they charge more.
 They will prepare you really well to teach.
 However, this isn’t necessary to find a job online.
 Someone who did a $150 TEFL course will get the same job as someone who did a $2000 TEFL course.
-You see what I am getting at?
+Do you see what I am getting at?
 That is not to say that the cheaper TEFL course is going to be amazing, but it will get you that ‘Golden certificate’ as I mentioned earlier.
 Bear in mind that buying a course for $50 will likely be utter rubbish, so don’t go too cheap either.

 If you have a degree in Education that is awesome and you are automatically one step ahead, however, you still have to do a TEFL/TESOL course.
 Why?
 Because you need to be qualified to teach English to “foreigners’ not just other native English students.
 Yes, there are companies that hire you without acquiring a TEFL course.
 However, it will open more doors and job opportunities for you if you have this certification.
 Not to mention it is actually a handy course to get under your belt.
 Add it to your list of qualifications and become desirably hireable!